kyleczhang/cits4401-rems-group10/phase1-report.md

 | View Document Version History | Administrative Staff | Admin reviews the timeline of document submissions and revisions. |

 ### 5.2 Detailed Use Case Description: Verify Application Completeness
+This use case focuses specifically on the administrative completeness checking stage of the workflow, which falls within the chosen subset.
+Committee review and decision-making are outside the scope of this use case.

 | Field | Detail |
 |-------|--------|